Jump directly to the content of the page

 Worth knowing

 The NAHhaft association researches levers and ways to promote sustainable food systems.
-Organizations from business, politics, administration and civil society are supported in developing innovative concepts and implementing them effectively in practice.
+It supports organizations from business, politics, administration, and civil society in developing innovative concepts and implementing them effectively in practice.

-A fundamental change in our agriculture and diet is needed to feed everyone on earth sustainably and healthily by 2050.
-This is shown in a report published in January 2019 by the EAT-Lancet Commission, which is made up of 37 scientists from various disciplines and 16 countries.
-The aim of the researchers was to create a scientific basis for a change in the global food system.
-The result is the "Planetary Health Diet", a diet that could protect the health of people and the planet in equal measure.
+In order to feed everyone on Earth sustainably and healthily by 2050, a fundamental change in our agriculture and diet is necessary.
+This is shown in a report published in January 2019 by the EAT-Lancet Commission.
+The commission consists of 37 scientists from various disciplines and 16 countries.
+The researchers' goal was to create a scientific basis for transforming the global food system.
+This resulted in the “Planetary Health Diet,” a diet that could protect both human health and the planet.